Courseiva

 Why this answer

-Options A and D are correct.
-Performing the upgrade during the maintenance window allows RDS to handle the upgrade automatically with a failover, minimizing downtime.
-Testing the upgrade on a non-production environment first is a best practice to ensure compatibility.
+Options B and D are correct.
+Testing the upgrade on a separate non-production environment first (B) is a best practice to verify compatibility and avoid issues.
+Scheduling the upgrade during the maintenance window (D) allows Amazon RDS to perform the upgrade automatically with a failover, minimizing downtime.

 Multi-Selecteasy